stellar/slingshot/spec/ZkVM.md

 1. Pops [`predicate`](#predicate) from the stack.
 2. Pops `k` items from the stack.
 3. Adds an [output entry](#output-entry) to the [transaction log](#transaction-log).
+4. For each [value](#value-type) in the output, if any quantity or flavor variable is detached, attaches that variable to the constraint system.

 Immediate data `k` is encoded as [LE32](#le32).